 If you're flying across the Atlantic this table will be useful.

 |London, United Kingdom||LGW||British Airways, Virgin Airlines|

-Check the following table for scheduled air service from regional airports.
-Even if there are no flights directly from your preferred airport, taking a connecting flight from another airport in the Caribbean might be a fine option.
+Check the following table for scheduled air service from airports in the region.
+If you can't get a flight directly from your favorite airport, connecting through a regional airport might prove to be a great option.

 |Barbados||BGI||LIAT, Thomas Cook Airlines|

 |Barbuda, Antigua and Barbuda||BBQ||Antigua Barbuda Montserrat Air|

 |Nevis, Saint Kitts and Nevis||NEV||LIAT|

 |Simpson Bay, The island of St. Martin and Sint Maarten||SXM||Air St. Maarten, LIAT|